Expertise in Life Insurance

 The other major category is Permanent Life Insurance, which encompasses plans such as Whole Life, Universal Life, and Variable.
 In Permanent Life Insurance Plans, you pay a premium for as long as you live, and a death benefit will be paid to your beneficiaries upon your death.
 Permanent Life Insurance typically comes with a “cash value” savings element, meaning that the account’s worth may accumulate and act as a source of equity in the plan holder’s lifetime.
 Policyholders may also remit payments more than the scheduled premium to accumulate the contract’s value.

 As with most financial decisions, there are expenses associated with Life Insurance.
 Generally, Life Insurance policies have contract limitations, fees, and charges, which can include mortality and expense charges, account fees, underlying investment management fees, administrative fees, and charges for optional benefits.
 Most have surrender charges that are assessed during the early years of the contract if the contract owner surrenders the policy.
 For these reasons, it’s important that you speak to an advisor about choosing and actively managing your policy.
-Feel free to call the office at 631.393.2888 or schedule an appointment using the calendar below.

 Have questions about life insurance?